 Why should this be?
 Because life is beautiful, and never more so than when you look past human frailties and often ugly conditions to behold see the inherent dignity and beauty of another human being.

-This January my two daughters — one from Notre Dame and one from Saint Mary’s — traveled that same 15 hours by bus from South Bend to Washington for the March for Life.
+This January my two daughters — one from Notre Dame and one from Saint Mary’s — traveled that same 15 hours by bus from South Bend to Washington for the National Pro-Life March.
 Here’s the difference.
 This year they had 19 buses and 65 faculty and more 1,000 of their fellow students going with them.

 This isn’t my story.
 This is your story.
 And thanks to Students for Life, it is a story we see repeated in this room.
 You come from Seton Hall … Columbia … Kings College … Queens College … Fordham … Felician … The College of New Jersey and Peekskill High.
 And you are joined by thousands of other young people just like you on campuses from San Francisco to Boston.

 So, my young friends, tonight I leave you with this: Be not afraid to challenge the orthodoxies of the abortion culture.
 Know how to fail without being discouraged.
 Have faith that the better angels of your fellow Americans will ultimately prevail.

 And in all you do for the great cause of human life, be guided by the principle that has always separated the civilized from the savage: The strong protect the weak.